» Configuring Bitbucket Server Access

 Go to the "SSH keys" page.
 You can click the profile icon in the upper right corner, choose "Manage account," then click "SSH keys" in the sidebar navigation, or you can go directly to

 Click the "Add key" button.
 Paste the text of the SSH public key you created in step 4 (from the

 .pubfile) into the text field, then click the "Add key" button to confirm.

 » Step 6: On TFE, Request Access and Add an SSH Private Key

 Go back to your TFE browser tab and click the "Connect organization

 This takes you to a page on your Bitbucket Server instance, asking if you want to authorize TFE.
 Double-check that you're logged in as the user account TFE will be using, and not as a Bitbucket administrator.

 Click the "Allow" button.
-This returns you to TFE's OAuth Configuration page, where the Bitbucket Server client's information has been updated.
+This returns you to TFE's VCS Provider page, where the Bitbucket Server client's information has been updated.

 Click the "Add a private SSH key" link.
 A large text field will appear.
 Paste the text of the SSH private key you created in step 4, and click the "Add SSH Key" button.

 At this point, Bitbucket Server access for TFE is fully configured, and you can create Terraform workspaces based on your organization's shared repositories.